robak86/hardwired/README.md

 - **Overriding**: You can override definitions within a scope without affecting the parent container or other scopes.
 - **Lifecycle Management**: Scoped dependencies are managed independently, allowing you to control their creation within the [scope](#using-scoped-containers) or [the definition](#creating-child-scopes-from-the-definitions).

-By utilizing scopes, you can ensure that specific components are instantiated fresh within a particular context while still reusing singleton dependencies from the parent container.
+By using scopes, you can ensure that specific components are instantiated fresh within a particular context while still reusing singleton dependencies from the parent container.

 For example, in a web server handling multiple requests concurrently, you can use scopes to ensure that each request has its own instances of certain dependencies (like request-specific data) without interfering with other requests.